nabh23/advanced-dbms-assignments/bulk_ingest/README.md

 ![Result](./charts/result_9b.png "Variation in Throughput, with # of indexes")

 * Overall, the throughput decreases as the number of indexes increases.
 However, for 4 indexes the throughput has increased compared to 3 indexes
+* The throughput is reduced by 4% in the presence of three indexes

 ### c) Measurement and Impact of Background Latency
 **Group Member:** Jayashree Raman